 “Over the last 2 years, SAP has been assembling a portfolio of solutions either through acquisitions or its own development: Abakus, Gigya, CallidusCloud, Recast.ai, Coresystems and Hybris Revenue.
 The rebranding and repackaging as described above must be restructured to align to the C/4HANA vision.

 The most recent trend around “trusted data” which enables the ability to offer personalised offers is a strong angle SAP is pushing through its Gigya acquisition now called Customer Data Cloud.
 Recent consumer backlashes like the Facebook Cambridge Analytica data scandal have shown organisations cannot be “creepy” anymore with their customers and collect any data they want without customer consent.
 Customer relationships should be based on trust and shared with customers instead of being managed via an inside-out approach.”

 - The assumption is that this portfolio of solutions makes sense.
 It is difficult to see how that is, and it is difficult to find the CRM solution from the acquisition.

-- The article presumes that all of these applications will be integrated, but is this author familiar with the history of SAP acquisitions?
+- The article presumes that all of these applications will be integrated, but is this author familiar with SAP acquisitions’ history?

 Integration Has Always Been an SAP Strength?